mongodb/specifications/source/logging/logging.rst

 we decided against it because there are a number of values that will often be null, or even always be null for certain applications (e.g. ``serviceId`` when not connected to a load-balanced topology) and their inclusion may confuse users and lead them to think the null value is meaningful.
 Additionally, always including null values would increase the size of log messages.
+The omission of null values is left to the drivers' discretion for any driver-specific logs not covered by common specification components.

 Backwards Compatibility
 =======================